Skip to Main Content

 When a donor understands that their contribution is recognized, appreciated, and used wisely, they’ll be more likely to make additional gifts later on.

-Your new donor welcome series can do a lot of heavy lifting for you.
+Your email welcome series can do a lot of heavy lifting for you.
 It’s a valuable way to make a good impression on new donors and help you boost your donor retention rate!

 This sounds like a lot, right?